-- Ensuring new streets, laneways and pedestrian connections are: - No more than 100 metres apart, and no more than 50 metres apart in core areas as shown on Map 1 to the Capital City Zone Schedule 1, or within 200 metres of public transport routes. - Align with and connected to existing and proposed streets, laneways and paths. - Provide direct access to existing or proposed public transport stations and routes.
+- Ensuring new streets, laneways and pedestrian connections are: - No more than 100 metres apart, and no more than 50 metres apart in core areas as shown on Map 1 to the Capital City Zone Schedule 4, or within 200 metres of public transport routes. - · Align with and connected to existing and proposed streets, laneways and paths. - Provide direct access to existing or proposed public transport stations and routes. - Ensuring any new shared streets or shared laneways are designed to prioritise pedestrian movement and safety and designed to: - A maximum design speed of 10km/hr in accordance with the 9_metre road cross section.

-- Ensuring any new shared streets or shared laneways are designed to prioritise pedestrian movement and safety and designed to: - A maximum design speed of 10km/hr in accordance with the 9\metre road cross section. - A maximum design speed of 5km/hr in accordance with the 6metre road cross section. - Encouraging on sites more than 3000 square metres, new streets, laneways or paths to be used to create mid-block through links and define and separate buildings. - Encouraging on sites with a street frontage of less than 100 metres, new streets, laneways or paths to be located along a side boundary. - Encouraging new streets and laneways to be designed to: - Enable views straight through the street block. - Have active frontages, if the site is in a core area. - Be open to the sky and allow for the planting of canopy trees-where shown in the relevant Precinct Plan cross sections.
+- A maximum design speed of 5km/hr in accordance with the 6_metre road cross section. - Encouraging on sites more than 3000 square metres, new streets, laneways or paths to be used to create mid-block through links and define and separate buildings. - Encouraging on sites with a street frontage of less than 100 metres, new streets, laneways or paths to be located along a side boundary. - Encouraging new streets and laneways to be designed to: - · Enable views straight through the street block. - · Have active frontages. - Be open to the sky and allow for the planting of canopy trees. where shown in the relevant Precinct Plan cross sections.